pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"too-few-format-args"+OR+"E1306")

 ### [E1310](#E1310) (bad-str-strip-call)<a name="E1310"></a>
-Suspicious argument in %s.%s call
+Suspicious argument in %s.%s call.

 The argument to a str.{l,r,}strip call contains a duplicate character,

 **:x: Incorrect code**